Environment, Social, and Governance Policy

 ESG Integration

-OAM believes there are multiple dimensions to ESG integration.
+Oberweis believes there are multiple dimensions to ESG integration.
 We consider a company’s exposure to and management of ESG risks and opportunities, rather than focusing on only the risks.
 For example, banks could mitigate risk by limiting their financing of companies facing scrutiny over their impact on the environment.
 However, they could also increase their opportunity by improving access to their products in under-penetrated segments and markets.
-By evaluating both the ESG risks and opportunities, OAM develops a deep understanding of a company’s ability to create long-term shareholder value.
+By evaluating both the ESG risks and opportunities, Oberweis develops a deep understanding of a company’s ability to create long-term shareholder value.
+Oberweis uses external ESG research from MSCI and Bloomberg.
+We believe that ESG considerations should not limit the investable universe, but rather help us hone our assessment of a company’s sustainable competitive advantage.

 Company Engagement